utahjohnnymontana/DVD-Rip-Prep/README.md

 ### The Adventures of Brisco County Jr. (1993)

 The first episode is hard telecined, but the rest are all mixed.
 Episodes vary in complexity, with some of the more special effects heavy episodes having more than thirty segments.
-It ran successfully with default settings: SEGSIZE 0.1, MINSEG 3.
+It ran successfully with default settings: SEGSIZE 0.1, MINSEG 3, with the exception of episode 11 which required a MINSEG of 1.

 ### Alien Nation (1989)